Full question:

 Answer:

-A request for a hearing may be made by a pro se party in a divorce case.
-A request for a hearing is made through a motion to the court.
-The motion will need to be served on the other party.
-Generally, in a divorce case, both parties have a right to attend all hearings.
-Communications by one party to a judge without the knowledge, presence, or consent of the other party is called an ex parte communication and such communications are not allowed.
+A pro se party in a divorce case can request a hearing.
+This request is made through a motion to the court, which must be served on the other party.
+In divorce cases, both parties have the right to attend all hearings.
+Note that communications with a judge without the other party's knowledge or consent are not allowed, as they are considered ex parte communications.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.